latex3/luaotfload/luaotfload-tool.rst

 + **update**:  update the database or rebuild it entirely;
 + **query**:   resolve a font name or display close matches.

-A third mode for clearing the lookup cache is currently experimental.

 Note that if the script is named ``mkluatexfontdb`` it will behave like earlier versions (<=1.3) and always update the database first.
 Also,